ewhitley/CDAKit/README.md

 ## <a name="healthkit_vocabs_and_units"></a>Vocabulary and Unit Mappings

-This is the most complex and and "personal preference" aspect of mapping between HealthKit and CDA.
+This is the most complex and "personal preference" aspect of mapping between HealthKit and CDA.
 When, for example, you export a HealthKit glucose `HKQuantityTypeIdentifierBloodGlucose` sample to CDA, which clinical vocabulary and concept code would you like to use?
 Which measurement units would be most appropriate?
 Likewise, when importing from CDA to HealthKit, how do you infer that "LOINC:2345-7" is a blood glucose measurement?
 And how do you transform the variety of CDA-based UCUM units into Apple's expected "mg/dl"?

 To help, CDAKit provides two key mechanisms: